freshbits/pathshare-sdk-ios/README.md

 The installation of the **Pathshare SDK** is simple.
 Please follow the following steps:

-1. Drag and drop the `PathshareSDK.framework` you received upon registration into your project.
+1. Drag and drop the `PathshareSDK.xcframework` you received upon registration into your project.
-2. Add the `PathshareSDK.framework` to the *Embedded Binaries* in the *general* tab of your target.
+2. Add the `PathshareSDK.xcframework` to the *Embedded Binaries* in the *general* tab of your target.

 ## Basic Usage